 The key elements: Sunglasses, bright white hair, shirt with a six-inch collar, diamond tie pin, immaculate blazer, jeans, belt buckle, boots with a slight heel and a pointed toe.

 The message: Lagerfeld has earned every inch of his nickname, the Kaiser.
 (It's the German word for emperor, and Lagerfeld looks like nothing so much as an eccentric, high-ranking royal.)
 He has a masterful command over fashion that countless designers admire and respect, and his truly individual personal style reflects his status as one of the most talented designers working today.
+He loves to bring out his model muses to take his final bow.

 The look: Asymmetrical Spectacle